kotarou9/LineLib/README.md

-# LineLib
-A lib for line based on the line lib by Taehoon Kim / @carpedm20
+sudo pip install line

+see example.py on how to use

+I will add a full documentation when I have the time